 My older one (8) then had to read the information out to the little one (4) They’ve had a lovely time making this and bonded and learnt so much.

 Later on – one of us will hide one wooden shape and all the others in the house will try to figure out which one is missing- the youngest can participate too because he knows his numbers well so he’ll see which one is missing and will remember the imam that goes with that number.
 And the others (older one and adults) will have to remember most of the info on the shape to win it back, and put it back on the tree branch.”

-Every year, they make an ornament out of a recent photo – here is what she said: “We exchange an ornament every year with our kids’ pictures.
+I love this idea of personalised ornaments.
+Every year, a mum makes an ornament out of a recent photo – here is what she said: “We exchange an ornament every year with our kids’ pictures.
 On our Eid tree is a history of our kids growing up.
 Now that my kids are older, I don’t set up the tree any more but I always display the ornaments!”